sdutchie/us_census/README.md

 # us_census_test

-This repo was a test repo to prepare git/command line/database skills for ML for public policy course.
+This repo was a test repo for an asssignment to practice git/command line/api/load and transform data skills for ML for public policy course at Heinz College.

 ## Features
 * Total_Pop